UNPofficial/weekly-report-202313430153-jum-at2-rafki-3078/README.md

 # 💫 About Me :
-🔭 I’m College at Padang University<br>🌱 I’m currently learning C Language<br>⚡ My Hobby its Playing game, Modding game<br>🚧 My Experience I was once a developer on a fivem server which used LUA, Javascript, HTML, CSS.
-I was also a modder on a fivem server there, I used Photoshop, CorelDraw. also manages the mysql based data base of the players who play on the server.
+🔭 I’m College at Padang University<br>🌱 I’m currently learning C Language<br>⚡ My Hobby its Playing game, Modding game<br>🚧 I was once a developer on a FiveM server using LUA, Javascript, HTML, and CSS.
+I also acted as a modder on that FiveM server, using Photoshop and CorelDraw.
+In addition, I was responsible for the management of the MySQL-based database used by players playing on that server.

 ## 🌐 Socials :